 It means that I was able to justify and endure a horribly manipulative and emotionally abusive relationship for ten grueling months because by the time I met my ex-boyfriend, I was operating out of such a place of learned helplessness I had practically lost my voice altogether.
 I had become so accustomed to performing the mental gymnastics demanded of me by purity culture that it was nothing to pick up a few more dissociative tricks.
 When you’ve spent your entire life being indoctrinated into undermining and doubting your feelings, thoughts, and perception of your circumstances, it is incredibly easy to submit yourself to an abusive relationship.
 The foundation has already been laid.
 Finding someone willing to reinforce it for you comes as naturally as breathing underwater.

-It also means that my ex-boyfriend, who was also a product of purity culture, felt more comfortable placing demands on how I presented and maintained my body during the ten months we dated than I ever have, and even now do not yet have the privilege of knowing.
+It also means that my ex-boyfriend, who was also a product of purity culture, felt more at home placing demands on how I present and maintain my body than even I ever have – although I’m the person who actually lives and exists within the body being dictated to.

 It means that when I told a white, Evangelically-raised and Christian-college educated guy that growing up in the church as a female was an entirely different experience than it was for males, he responded with shock: not because other women hadn’t told him as much before, but because the women who had he didn’t deem as credible sources in the relaying of their own experience.
 Apparently, I was one of the few female exceptions he felt was qualified to speak on her own experience.
 Lucky me!